jgmitchell257/thistle/README.md

 # thistle

 Collection of Python tools, functions, shell scripts, and notes.
-Created and used by me on the regular.
+Created and used by me.

 Mostly having to do with Cisco UC servers and infrastructure.
 May or may not be useful to others.